fangwenji/tacas23-wasim/Readme.txt

     $ ~/oss-cad-suite/bin/yosys-abc
     Please replace the <script>.ys below with the script from the current folder (e.g. simple_MAC_no_stall_script.ys)
     $ source <script>.ys
+    Note: for the 4 scripts whose names start with '3_stage_pipe', the proof by Berkeley-abc will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually if you want to exit.
     $ quit

-    Note that for the 4 scripts whose names start with '3_stage_pipe', the proof by Berkeley-abc will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually if you want to exit.